Yoast/duplicate-post/readme.txt

 * the original post/page excerpt
 * which taxonomies and custom fields

-You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the minimum user level to clone posts or pages.
+You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.

 Duplicate post is natively in English, but it's shipped with translations in several other languages (though some are incomplete).
-Now there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available to help translating this plugin: feel free to contribute (you can also send me an e-mail using the form on my website).
+There is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available to help translating this plugin: feel free to contribute (you can also send me an e-mail using the form on my website).

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine!